What makes the American Institute for Stuttering such a special place?

 Our clients will tell you that AIS is like a second home, and the people, a second family.
 While many people who stutter first come to AIS and describe feeling alone and helpless, they soon discover a place where they know they are understood and supported- a place where they can free their voice.

-AIS offers a range of services including early intervention for children as young as two-years, individual therapy for children and adults, specialty group workshops, a weekly practice and support group, and two-week intensive programs that run at least 5 times per year.
-We conduct session over the internet for clients for whom telepractice is a more convenient option.
+We offer a range of services including early intervention for children as young as two years, individual therapy for children and adults, specialty group workshops, a weekly practice and support group, and week-long immersion programs that run throughout the year.
+We conduct sessions over the internet for clients for whom telepractice is a more convenient option.